-Ayer Road traffic counts for the area north of Route 2 were 13,650 average daily traffic (ADT) as of 2014.
+Ayer Road traffic counts for the area north of Route 2 (Location 255178) were 13,572 average daily traffic (ADT) as of 2019.
 This exceeds the count for a number of more urbanized roads such as Route 4 in Chelmsford (9200 as of 2017) or Littleton Road in Westford (9718 in 2018) and not much less than Great Road in Littleton or in Acton.
-A fairly substantial number of tractor trailer trucks use this corridor, coming from the Route 2 exit or from Ayer.
+A fairly substantial number of tractor trailer trucks use this corridor, coming from the Route 2 exit or from Ayer, and this has been augmented by the opening in 2019 of the Alltown truck fueling facility at the Harvard-Ayer municipal line.